 88 Reasons Why Children Don’t Read Well, and What to Do About It

-The NAEP (National Assessment of Educational Progress) reading scores are flat, and everyone is wondering why.
-I thought I’d create a list.
+The NAEP (National Assessment of Educational Progress) repeatedly shows that reading scores are flat, and everyone wonders why.
 Why aren’t America’s students reading better?
 What can schools and parents do about it?
-I love brainstorming when it comes to teaching reading, as you can tell.
+Brainstorm when it comes to teaching reading.
 Here are some ideas.
-If you […]
+If you have thoughts to share, please do.
+Everyone has good suggestions […]

 The Power of Invented Spelling: Giving Children Control